 Song of Fire and Ice by George R. R. Martin

 This as yet unfinished fantasy epic includes every possible variation of fantasy character and theme.
 The best way to describe this series is “Tolkien with body fluids.”
-It also reads like a reinvisioning of medieval history transposed into a fantasy world with families vying for supremacy in much the same way that historical figures did, complete with the idiosyncrasies of reality.
-Add assorted magical idiosyncracies to the betrayels and unions of great houses and you have glimpse of this masterwork.
-(For a look into some of the real world source materials that likely went into the construction of this fictional world, see Barbara Tuchman’s A Distant Mirror.)
+It also reads like a reenvisioning of medieval history transposed into a fantasy world with families vying for supremacy in much the same way that historical figures did, complete with the idiosyncrasies of reality.
+Add assorted magical idiosyncrasies to the betrayals and unions of great houses and you have glimpse of this masterwork.
+(For a look into some of the real-world source materials that likely went into the construction of this fictional world, see Barbara Tuchman’s A Distant Mirror.)